Cuttack: Movie theatres

-The city has several cinemas playing movies in Odia, Hindi and English languages.
-Historically, Cuttack accounted for almost half of the number of cinema halls in the state but eventually, those numbers declined.
-Presently, Cuttack hosts five single-screen movie theatres name Grand, Brindaban, Samrat, Nishamani and Jayashree.
-It also houses two multiplexes namely Inox and Sangam; the former being the state's second four-screen multiplex after its Bhubaneswar branch.
+The city has several cinemas playing movies in Odia, Hindi, and English.
+Historically, Cuttack accounted for almost half of the number of cinema halls in the state, but eventually, those numbers declined.
+Presently, Cuttack hosts five single-screen movie theatres named Grand, Brindaban, Samrat, Nishamani, and Jayashree.
+It also houses two multiplexes, namely Inox and Sangam, the former being the state's second four-screen multiplex after its Bhubaneswar branch.
 Odisha's First Cinema Hall marks its beginning from Cuttack.
-In 1926 a Mobile Cinema Hall named Chameria Cinema Company showed films.
-Thereafter Annapurna Theatre came into existence.
-In 1932 Hallmuk Cinema Hall marked its beginning at Tinkonia Bagicha.
-Movies like Harischandra and Odia First movie Sita Bibah screen from this cinema hall in 1934.
+In 1926, a mobile cinema hall named Chameria Cinema Company showed films.
+Thereafter, Annapurna Theatre came into existence.
+In 1932, Hallmuk Cinema Hall marked its beginning at Tinkonia Bagicha.
+Movies like Harischandra and Odia's first movie, Sita Bibaha, were screened at this cinema hall in 1934.
 Another cinema hall named Capital Cinema was also built in Tinkonia Bagicha in 1936.
-Second Odia film Lalita release from this Hall.
-Similarly, in 1944-45 Pravat Cinema Hall near Baropathar, in 1951 Hind Cinema was built.
-In 1962 United Talkies Came into existence in Saheed Bhawan.
-Thereafter Parvati Talkies also built in Kalyanmandap of CUTTACK Municipality.
-In 1969 Grand Cinema and Suraj Talkies, 1972 Jyoti Cinema which renamed as Laxmi Hall came into existence.
-1979 Durga Hall, 1980 Nisamani Hall, Samrat Hall, 1982 Brundaban Hall, Sagar Sangam Hall, Devi Cinema, 1983 Rajtarangini, 1985 Jaysree Talkies Came into existence.
-Inox Multiplex opened in 2018, as Odisha's second after Bhubaneswar Inox.
+The second Odia film, Lalita, was released at the same hall.
+Similarly, in 1944–45 Pravat Cinema Hall near Baropathar, in 1951 Hind Cinema was built.
+In 1962, United Talkies opened in Saheed Bhawan.
+Thereafter, Parvati Talkies was also built in Kalyanmandap of Cuttack Municipality.
+In 1969, Grand Cinema and Suraj Talkies and 1972 Jyoti Cinema, which was renamed Laxmi Hall, started.
+Later, more opened: Durga Hall (1979), Nisamani Hall, Samrat Hall (1980), Brundaban Hall, Sagar Sangam Hall, Devi Cinema (1982), Rajtarangini (1983), Jaysree Talkies (1985).
+In 2018, Inox Multiplex opened, as Odisha's second after Bhubaneswar Inox.

 Demographics

 Population

-According to the 2011 census of India, the population of Cuttack City in 2011 was 606,007: 331,246 male and 302,477 female.
-Its urban / metropolitan population was 658,986 of which 331,246 males and 327,740 are females.
-There were 48,585 children aged 0–6, 8.02% of total population of Cuttack City: 25,358 boys and 23,227 girls.
-The gender ratio of Cuttack City was 997 per 1000 males, for children 916 girls per 1000 boys.
+According to the 2011 census of India, the population of Cuttack City in 2011 was 610,189: 316,242 male and 293,947 female.
+Its urban / metropolitan population was 653,149, of which 338,788 are males and 314,361 are females.
+There were 48,585 children aged 0–6, 8.02% of the total population of Cuttack City: 25,358 boys and 23,227 girls.
+The gender ratio of Cuttack City was 997 per 1000 males, and for children, 916 girls per 1000 boys.

 Literacy

-Cuttack has an average literacy rate of 91.17% with male literacy at 97.87% and female literacy at 84.49%.
-The Cuttack ranks high in literacy rate among Top Cities of India.
+Cuttack has an average literacy rate of 91.17%, with male literacy at 97.87% and female literacy at 84.49%.
+The Cuttack ranks high in literacy rate among the Top cities of India.

 Religion

-Around 89.65% of the city's population are Hindus while Muslims account for 8.23% and the rest constitute 2% of the total population.
+Around 89.65% of the city's population are Hindus, while Muslims account for 8.23%, and the rest constitute 2% of the total population.
 Cuttack has the largest population of Christians in the state.